devvy-boi/floaty-boi/README.md

 1. Install packages with `yarn` or `npm install`
 2. Run `yarn cli dev` or `npm run cli -- dev` to build the extension and run it with web-ext
+  - You can pass the `-b firefox` flag to run in Firefox, but make sure you set the MANIFEST_VERSION to 2 first!

 ### To build a zip